pytorch/TensorRT/examples/custom_converters/README.md

 If you need a converter for this operator, you can try implementing one yourself or request a converter: https://www.github.com/NVIDIA/TRTorch/issues

+Note that ELU converter is now supported in our library.
+If you want to get above error and run the example in this document, you can either:
+1. get the source code, go to root directory, then run: <br />
+  `git apply ./examples/custom_converters/elu_converter/disable_core_elu.patch`
+2. If you are using a pre-downloaded release of TRTorch, you need to make sure that it doesn't support elu operator in default.
+(TRTorch <= v0.1.0)

 ## Writing Converter in C++
 We can register a converter for this operator in our application.
 You can find more information on all the details of writing converters in the contributors documentation